Andrea-Klost/Space-Shmup/README.md

 or download a build from the [releases](https://github.com/Andrea-Klost/Space-Shmup/releases) page.

+Note: If played via the Github Pages link, you may need to adjust your browsers zoom to see the entire screen.

+## Controls
+WASD/Arrows - Move
+Space - Shoot

 ## Enhancements
 - Enemies randomly drop a powerup item that increases the player's shield level.
   - Harder enemies have a higher chance of dropping a powerup.